oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 For example, when a military organization or a drug rehab center issues a vaccine credential, verifiers can deduce that the holder is a military member or has a substance use disorder.

-To mitigate this issue, a group of issuers may elect to use a common Issuer identifier, or use a group signature scheme instead of an individual signature.
+To mitigate this issue, a group of issuers may elect to use a common Issuer identifier.
+A group signature scheme outside the scope of this specification may also be used, instead of an individual signature.

 # Acknowledgements {#Acknowledgements}